influenzanet/python-ifncli/readme.md

 ## Overview

-In the following we consider two differents things :
+In the following we consider two different things :

 - An instance : as a configured influenzanet system for a given project (for example for a country).
 - A deployment : the instance is installed and online in a given IT environment (in a production server, in a local dev cluster, ...)